Skip to content

 In July 2024, following completion of the redeliberations of the proposals in the Exposure Draft, the IASB confirmed it was satisfied that applicable due process requirements have been complied with and sufficient consultation and analysis were undertaken to begin the process for balloting the new IFRS Accounting Standard.

-The IASB expects to publish the new Standard in the second half of 2025.
+The IASB expects to publish the new Standard in the second quarter of 2026.
 The new Standard will replace IFRS 14 Regulatory Deferral Accounts

 The IASB tentatively decided that the prospective Accounting Standard would: